 So, the September goals page worked very well for me (the specifics being I had little space to write only important goals and I had a weekly accountability section).
 So I decided if it isn’t broken, why fix it.

 Best Memories Of The Month and One Word Per Day

 Something new I’m trying this month – a separate page for the good things happening during the month.

-I realized I sometimes can’t remember all the little amazing things I manage to experience during the month.
+I realized I sometimes couldn’t remember all the little amazing things I managed to experience during the month.
 Plus having this page actually gives me more space to doodle, and you know I LOVE it!

 My friend Sophie from @phiespoetry created this amazing challenge – to letter in different styles every day one word.